ga4gh-schemablocks/sb-phenopackets/generated/doc/Biosamples.md

 * type: string

-The Biosample id as a unique identifier in the local context.
+The local-unique identifier of this biosample (referenced as "biosample_id").
+This is unique in the context of the local (e.g. server, resource) instance.

 ##### `id` Value Example